TarikvdBerg/IP_notifications/README.md

 # IPchanges
-sends an post request to IFTTT containing the new and old IP-address when it detects a change
+sends an post request to IFTTT containing the new and old IP-address when it detects a change.